 There is yet another new wave of start-ups emerging in the educational technology space and like those that came before, most of this new wave neglects to address some critical issues.
 Every few years, a new set of companies comes out with what they refer to as, “the next wave in digital education.”
 However, these “new” methods and technologies are rarely actually new.
 Experienced educators who have followed the evolution of digital education since its inception over fifty years ago, have seen it all.
 The new distribution technologies offered by the new web don’t actually enable new pedagogies that haven’t been tried yet.
 Since the mid-1980s, there has been adequate technology and tools available to allow us to try out the entire array of pedagogical theories.
 Believe me, every combination of existing tools has been employed, and with a slight variance from subject to subject, very few methods used in conjunction with technology have been effective at improving educational outcomes.

 For instance, numerous attempts have been to incorporate video training into Mathematical Sciences (which, since the 1980s also includes the field of Computer Programming); it has failed in both our school systems and in corporate training every decade since the 1950s.
 Each decade a new distribution technology for video comes to market and education companies try to seize the moment by using the new distribution model to pump video lectures into the system.
 In the 60s it was TV, in the 70s it was closed circuit two-way TV, in the 80s it was video tape and CD-ROM, in the 90s it was the web, and now it’s Youtube.
 However, these efforts continue to fail to make a positive change in education because each fails to recognize that the problem lies not the distribution and availability of lectures, but in lecturing itself.
 Lecturing does not propel people to learn to solve problems in subjects like mathematics, physics, and computer programming.
 For that reason, regardless of the way they’ve been distributed, the videos ultimately fall out of favor.
 And even though we’ve seen it happen before, it takes longer for the eventual admission of defeat to occur each time around, because the videos are delivered by increasingly efficient distribution models that spread them farther and wider.
 I think it will take ten years for people to realize that Khan Academy, the latest addition to the education video pile, isn’t making students better at mathematics (at least not at the Calculus level or higher).
 It’s possible that math education at the K-12 level is in such a sad state that Khan Academy may be improving that situation.
 And while I agree completely with Khan’s recommendation that instructors move away from the podium and into the role of coach, there are more and better ways to flip the classroom that we can demonstrate with Making Math (see: http://makingmathblog.org for updates).
+TV video poker games such as deal on no deal game uses this computer programming as you can see from the games and game deal or no deal game real money casino game capitalized on that technology.

 I am pleasantly surprised that Codecademy has emerged as the latest online learning system to follow in the footsteps of the O’Reilly School of Technology and the Netmath program at the University of Illinois, and create an opportunity for itself to take a pedagogical stand to improve the way we teach with technology.
 Let me first say I like what is there so far!
 Currently, Codecademy is executing a what is eerily similar to an earlier version of what we started with back in the mid 1990s with Useractive, inc. and what eventually landed here at the O’Reilly School of Technology.
 But as is often the case, the web is abuzz about this new kid on the learning block.
 It is in essence a carbon copy of the first version of CodeRunner that Trish and I built in the mid-1990s; in our older version we too initially offered tutorials for free and gathered a lot of signups.
 Our effort back then ultimately stalled, and hopefully the web has changed enough with the addition of social networking that Codecademy can get a better foothold that we did.
 We learned the hard way about the way people learn, as well as the constraints of various education and training markets since then, lessons that Codecademy might have to learn as well, in order to stay afloat.
 This post could be of real value to them on their path toward refining their system of online education.
 I hope so.